earthlab/edsc-summer-2020/course-lessons/python-fundamentals/python-fundamentals-operators.md

 **You have now deliberately used your first Python function!** Functions in **Python** are commands that can take inputs that are used to produce output.

-You will learn more about functions later in this textbook, and you will use the `print` function a lot, as it can be very handy for viewing results and for communicating the status of your code.
+You will learn more about functions later in these exercises, and you will use the `print` function a lot, as it can be very handy for viewing results and for communicating the status of your code.

 ## Relational Operators